 Top Tip: A low personal credit score can affect the creditworthiness of a new business and make it difficult to get financing.
-However, there are still ways to improve your business credit.
-Learn how to build business credit with a low personal credit rating 💰
+However, it is possible to build your business credit independently.
+Learn how to get a business loan with bad credit 💰

 Table of contents

 Business credit scores in the UK are generated by credit reporting agencies (CRAs, also called credit bureaus), such as Equifax and Experian, and reported to lenders, suppliers and others who may request your score.

 CRAs take into account several things to calculate a business’s credit score, like how long a company has been in operation, whether or not a company has previously defaulted on payments and more.